iceman-sudo24/VA-W2-Bluemoon-Vulnhub/README.md

 ```bash
 ftp 192.168.56.101
 ```
-- Where the logins were used to successfully enter
+- Where the login credentials were used to successfully enter the system
-- >ls was used to check the file system that revealed two files:
+- ```ls``` was used to check the file system that revealed two files:
   - information.txt
   - p_lists.txt